Hair changes rarely occur in isolation

 and a Biological Luxury

 Hair growth is a biological luxury because it is not essential for immediate survival.
-At the same time, it is highly demanding, requiring continuous cellular turnover and a steady supply of oxygen, nutrients, and growth factors.
+At the same time, it is highly demanding, requiring a steady supply of oxygen, nutrients, and growth factors to sustain rapid cellular turnover.

-When the body is under significant or prolonged stress, it reallocates energy and key nutrients toward vital organs and processes required for survival.
-Hair growth is one of the first processes deprioritized.
+When the body is under significant or prolonged stress, it reallocates energy and key nutrients away from non-essential cellular growth and toward the vital organs and processes required for survival.
+Hair growth is one of the first processes deprioritized internally and one of the first visible signs of that shift.

 Guided by Geroscience